 The data collected by the collect-support-data tool varies between systems.
-For example, on Solaris Zone, configuration information is gathered using commands like zonename and zoneadm.
 However, the tool always tries to get the same information across all systems for the target Directory Proxy Server.
 The data collected includes the configuration directory, summaries and snippets from the logs directory, an LDIF of the monitor and RootDSE entries, and a list of all files in the server root.